modelscope/data-juicer/README.md

 python tools/process_data.py --config configs/demo/process.yaml
 ```

-- **NOTICE**: For some operators that involve third-party models or resources which are not stored locally on your computer, it might be slow for the first running because these ops need to download corresponding resources into a directory first.
+- **Note:** For some operators that involve third-party models or resources which are not stored locally on your computer, it might be slow for the first running because these ops need to download corresponding resources into a directory first.
 The default download cache directory is `~/.cache/data_juicer`.
 Change the cache location by setting the shell environment variable, `DATA_JUICER_CACHE_HOME` to another directory, and you can also change `DATA_JUICER_MODELS_CACHE` or `DATA_JUICER_ASSETS_CACHE` in the same way:

 ```shell